rolling-scopes-school/tasks/tasks/connections/milestone_2.login.md

 - _Submit_ button is disabled after clicking until any http error is returned (http success is not considered because redirection into main page should be in that case): **10 points**
-- `token`, `uid` and `email` value is saved in `localStorage` after successful sign in and used again in the following htt-requests even after page reloading (it allows user to omit login again after page reloading): **10 points**
+- `token`, `uid` and `email` value is saved in `localStorage` after successful sign in and used again in the following http-requests even after page reloading (it allows user to omit sign in again after page reloading): **10 points**

 ### Fines